cdslaborg/paramonted/generic/2/contributing/development/fortran/index.md

 ### Coding style conventions

-The following coding style are enforced within the kernel files.
+The following coding style are enforced within the Fortran files.
 If you do not follows these rules in your contribution, please provide an explanation and justification of the alternative approach that you have taken in your contribution.

-+   [Strict naming conventions are enforced](../general/#general-coding-style-conventions){:target="_blank"} within the entire library, including the kernel routines.
++   [Strict naming conventions are enforced](../general/#general-coding-style-conventions){:target="_blank"} within the entire library, including the Fortran routines.

 +   Strict semantic compliance with the latest Fortran standard (2018).